 - Updated the

-script to bundle your code using ESM format- Additionally
+buildscript to bundle your code using ESM format- Additionally declared

 Here’s a look at the old implementation: